bright/new-www/_posts/2018-01-04-multi-tenancy-task-scheduler.md

     }
 ```

-First, we filter tasks that are already cancelled.
+First, we filter out tasks that are already cancelled.
 Then, we use [`flatMap`](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Flux.html#flatMap-java.util.function.Function-int-int-) overload to process tasks with given maximum concurrency.
 The `flatMap` callback delegates most of the work to the mentioned `Task` instance.
 The `onErrorReturn` effectively suppresses any errors that might occur during `task` execution.
 Let's see how the inner `Task` class looks like:

 ```kotlin
 private data class Task(val name: String,